evcaho/evcaho.github.io/_posts/2017-04-01-how-to-read-ruby-documentation.markdown

 ## Bottom line

-I hope this post helped make sense of how to approach RubyDocs to help you move from tutorials to documentation.
-Once you know how to approach RubyDocs, your understanding of applying your Ruby knowledge will grow.
+I hope this helped make sense of how to approach RubyDocs to help you move from tutorials to documentation.